Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Historically, small cell undifferentiated hepatoblastoma was reported to occur at a younger age (6–10 months) than other cases of hepatoblastoma [

-The ongoing Paediatric Hepatic International Tumour Trial (PHITT) designates any childhood liver tumor as rhabdoid tumor of the liver if it contains cells that lack SMARCB1 expression.
+The Paediatric Hepatic International Tumour Trial (PHITT) designates any childhood liver tumor as rhabdoid tumor of the liver if it contains cells that lack SMARCB1 expression.
 Patients with SMARCB1-negative tumors, which are presumed to be related to rhabdoid tumors, may not be enrolled in the international trial, which addresses treatment of hepatoblastoma that includes small cell undifferentiated histology, hepatocellular carcinoma, and hepatic malignancy of childhood, not otherwise specified (NOS), but not rhabdoid tumor of the liver.
 In this trial, all patients with histology consistent with pure small cell undifferentiated hepatoblastoma, as assessed by the institutional pathologist, are required to have testing for SMARCB1 by immunohistochemistry according to the practices at the institution.
 In addition, presence of a blastemal component indicates conventional hepatoblastoma.[

 A characteristic shared by both small cell undifferentiated hepatoblastoma and malignant rhabdoid tumor is the poor prognosis associated with each.[